NUVR/AR-place/README.md

 ## Installation

+### Step 1.
+Install Node Modules

 First, clone this repository.
-Navigate into the directory installation location and run the following command.
+Navigate into the directory installation location and run the following command:

 ```bash
 npm install